Dee2904/SpriteCloud-Test-Automation/README.md

 - ✅ Create a cart with existing products
 - ✅ Create and delete a user
 - ❌ Invalid login (negative test)
-- ❌ Get non-existing product (API behavior documented)
+- ❌ Get non-existing product (negative test)

 ### API Best Practices Used